 Director of Instrumental Accompaniment

 Jungeun Kim began piano studies at age three and made her public debut at age eight.
 After winning a Presidential Prize in the Korean National Music Competition, she performed with the Korean National Philharmonic.
-She earned her Bachelor and Master of Music degrees from the Juilliard School.
+She earned her bachelor’s and master’s degrees from the Juilliard School.

 Ms. Kim has won numerous awards, including the Young Musicians Foundation Competition and VOCE Competition in Los Angeles.
 She has performed as a recitalist and guest artist with orchestras and ensembles in the United States, Canada, South America, Europe, and the Far East; and she has appeared on CBS, CBC, Voice of America, and NPR broadcasts.
 She has been featured in the Philadelphia Orchestra’s chamber music series and has collaborated with such distinguished artists as Sarah Chang, Ida Kavafian, Ruggiero Ricci, Aaron Rosand, Peter Wiley, Riccardo Chailly, James DePreist, Charles Dutoit, Kurt Masur, and Wolfgang Sawallisch.